hiveot/hivekit/docs/hivekit.md

 8. notify of changes (consumer subscription of events and properties)
 9. log requests to a configured destination

-WoT sensors can construct a TD describing its capabilities, although this can also be defined out of band.
+WoT capable modules can export a TD describing its capabilities, although this can also be defined out of band.

-Other capabilities for consideration are authorization, rate control, connection reversal, publishing a TD in a discovered directory, and more.
+Other potential capabilities of IoT devices are authorization, rate control, connection reversal, publishing a TD in a discovered directory, and more.

-A more simplified device can be made using connection reversal.
-The device connects to a gateway or hub which subscribes to updates and passes requests to the device.
+IoT devices can be simplified by using connection reversal.
+The device connects to a gateway or hub instead of the other way around.
+Once connected the gateway subscribes to updates and passes requests from consumers to the device.
 There is no need to run a server on the device, nor to manage clients, which greatly improves security and reduces required resources at the same time.
 The device management shifts to the hub which provides a consistent interface for all the devices it manages.

 ### Constructing a Consumer